Why use a treadmill instead of swimming?

 The treadmill is surrounded by glass sides allowing the hydrotherapist to monitor your animal’s range of joint movement, stride length and pattern throughout the session.
 With fully adjustable temperatures, water levels and speeds the aquatic treadmill gives us a wide scope to treat a multitude of conditions.

 The treadmill also requires the animal to weight bear and therefore adopt a normal walking gait.
 The position adopted for swimming, particularly where dogs are hoisted into a pool and swim against jets, can lead to a tightening of the back and shoulder muscles resulting in a stiff and sore neck.

 Another treadmill benefit is that it assists with proprioception as the resistance of the water increases sensory awareness and provides stability whilst allowing a longer reaction time for the patient to place its feet.

 The Hydrotherapy Programme:

-The unit is staffed by our Registered Veterinary Nurse and Qualified Small animal hydrotherapist Carola and our Qualified Canine Hydrotherapist Amy.
-At the first appointment they will assess your animal and tailor a rehabilitation programme.
+The unit is staffed by our Qualified Canine Hydrotherapist Amy and.
+At the first appointment Amy will assess your animal and tailor a rehabilitation programme.
 Each programme is designed to meet the animal’s specific needs and is closely monitored.
 The majority of cases start with a 10 week programme consisting of 1 session a week.